cmda-minor-web/real-time-web-1920/README.md

 ## 🏫 Assignment
 <details>
   <summary></strong> (click to expand)</summary>
-> During this course you will learn how to build a meaningful real-time application.
-You will learn techniques to setup an open connection between the client and the server.
-This will enable you to send data in real-time both ways, at the same time.
+> During this course I have learned how to build a meaningful real-time application.
+I have learned techniques to setup an open connection between the client and the server.
+This enabled me to send data in real-time both ways, at the same time.

 ### Learning goals

 - _You can deal with real-time complexity_
-- _You can handle real-time client-server interaction
+- _You can handle real-time client-server interaction_
 - _You can handle real-time data management_
 - _You can handle multi-user support_